zwq2018/Multi-modal-Self-instruct/README.md

 Congratulations!!!
-Our paper has been accepted by the main conference of EMNLP-24.
+The conference of EMNLP-24 main has accepted our paper.

 # Multi-modal Self-Instruct